Categories

 By Nathaniel Flick

 Hi I'm Nathaniel, a Software Designer - a designer who codes.
-I create innovative, user-focused digital experiences, blending Design Thinking with practical development and accessibility.
+I live at the intersection between design, engineering, product, and the wider organisation to create innovative, user-focused, and accessible digital experiences.
+I do this using Design Thinking and User Journey Diagramming to get actionable results.

 Leave a Reply